pwncollege/linux-luminarium/permissions/DESCRIPTION.md

-This module will expose you to Linux permissions, which is one of the most important parts of your journey going ahead.
+This module will expose you to Linux permissions, which is one of the most important parts of your journey going ahead, and mediates the access to files across different users.

 In Linux, files have different permissions or file modes.
 You can check out a permissions of a file or directory using `ls -l`.
 Let's make some files and look at their permissions:

 ```console